 Our leadership content focuses on personal leadership, creative problem solving, transformative action, community building, and facilitation.

-Our civic engagement training builds effective leaders though content on environmental policy, movement building, working with stakeholders, and understanding governance frameworks.
+Our civic engagement training builds effective leaders through content on environmental policy, movement building, working with stakeholders, and understanding governance frameworks.

 We're working in 36 of the most critical countries

-Africa: Angola, Democratic Republic of Congo, Egypt, Ethiopia, Ghana, Kenya, Madagascar, Malawi, Mozambique, Nigeria, Sierra Leone, South Africa, Tanzania
+Africa: Angola, Democratic Republic of Congo, Egypt, Ethiopia, Ghana, Kenya, Madagascar, Malawi, Mozambique, Nigeria, Sierra Leone, South Africa, Tanzania, Uganda

-Asia-Pacific: Australia, Bangladesh, China, India, Indonesia, Japan, Myanmar, Pakistan, Philippines, Sri Lanka, Thailand, Vietnam
+Asia-Pacific: Australia, Bangladesh, China, India, Indonesia, Japan, Malaysia, Myanmar, Pakistan, Philippines, Sri Lanka, Thailand, Vietnam

 Middle East: Iran, Turkey